We’re renaming ‘products’ to ‘apps’

 2. Select Directory > Users.

-4. Select the More actions menu (•••) for the Jira product you need.
+4. Select the more actions menu (•••) for the relevant Jira app.

 5. Select Edit Jira properties.